DrBlackRat/VRC-Audio-Shrink/README.md

 # VRC AudioShrink
 Ever wanted to scale your Avatar to music with AudioLink?
 No?
-Well ow you can do it anyway!
+Well now you can do it anyway!

 ![image](https://github.com/DrBlackRat/VRC-Audio-Shrink/assets/46327609/d472c577-9974-4c3b-811a-e395f65153b1)